-With these collectors engaged, jKool automatically sequences, correlates, groups, enriches, synchronizes and computes everything it can about the data as it arrives-immediately providing a rich visualization to the user.
+With these collectors engaged, AutoPilot Insight automatically sequences, correlates, groups, enriches, synchronizes and computes everything it can about the data as it arrives immediately providing a rich visualization and analysis to the user.

 The collectors come with documentation describing deployment methods and details.
-Before deploying a collector, users can test their visualization with jKool's built-in Simulator.
+Before deploying a collector, users can test their visualization with AutoPilot Insight's built-in Simulator.
 This feature generates and displays a randomized version-at selected intervals and volumes-of what users can anticipate in terms of viewing data.

-Because jKool's design prioritizes simple usage, once the data is flowing to it-through the user-friendly jKQL query language and the detail and flexibility of the Viewlet visualizations-less expensive IT staff can serve in support roles for the system.
+Because AutoPilot Insight's design prioritizes simple usage, once the data is flowing to it through the user-friendly jKQL query language and the detail and flexibility of the Viewlet visualizations-less expensive IT staff can serve in support roles for the system.

-Developers will find jKQL compatible with a host of data collectors.
+Users will find jKQL compatible with a host of data collectors.
 Equally critical to the system's design is the priority of perishable data, especially machine data that must be captured and understood in the moment.
 Only then can professionals take the decisive steps that lead to reduced costs and increased profits.

-jKool is built on open-source software including the Apache Cassandra NoSQL DB from DataStax, Apache Storm, Apache Spark and Apache Kafka. jKool's FatPipes microservices architecture is designed to orchestrate these open-source technologies into a solution offering extreme scalability and ultimate configurability.
+AutoPilot Insight is built on open-source software including the Apache Cassandra NoSQL DB from DataStax; Apache STORM; Apache Spark; and Apache Kafka.
+AutoPilot Insight's FatPipes micro-services architecture is designed to orchestrate these open-source technologies into a solution offering extreme scalability and ultimate configurability.
 Complex event processing delivers faster analytics from in-memory resources.
 This processing capability goes right to the heart of the challenge-perishable data must be captured, analyzed and visualized in real time.
-With open-source tools for data ingestion, developers can easily use jKool for their needs for real-time operational intelligence.
-Developers and DevOps and IT ops personnel engaged with the SaaS version also benefit from the luxury of having no servers, databases, or schemas to maintain.
+With its rich set of open-source tools for data ingestion, IT Ops can easily use AutoPilot Insight for their real-time operational intelligence requirements.

-With scalability so valuable as operational data levels continue to rise, jKool's Lambda Architecture aims to handle vast volumes of complex, concurrent data streams.
+With scalability so valuable as operational data levels continue to rise, AutoPilot Insight's Lambda Architecture aims to handle vast volumes of complex, concurrent data streams.
 The system's compute grid automatically runs queries in parallel to enhance performance and elasticity.